giantswarm/docs/src/content/tutorials/fleet-management/deletion-prevention/index.md

 ## Adding deletion prevention to an existing cluster

-Our CAPI-based cluster charts allow setting the option `global.metadata.preventDeletion=true`.
+Our Cluster API (CAPI) based cluster charts allow setting the option `global.metadata.preventDeletion=true`.
 It can be toggled in the values of the chart:

 ```yaml
 ---